Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 FYI, "90° and 30° Rule Follow-up - Part V: the final chapter" (BD, June, 2005) wraps up a series of 12 (a year's worth!) of articles dealing with the 90 and 30 degree rules.
 Diagram 2 of this article (see below) shows how you should move your hand to adjust for speed.
 It is fairly self-explanatory, but you can see the article for more details.
 The 30 degree rule applies for a wide range of shots.
 For more info, see when the 30-degree rule applies.

-For details on how to apply the peace sign technique accurately for a wide range of shots and situations, see: "Peace Sign Subtleties" (April, 2017).
+For details on how to apply the peace sign technique accurately for a wide range of shots and situations, see how to position the peace sign and "Peace Sign Subtleties" (April, 2017).

 The peace-sign technique can also be applied to draw shots using the trisect system.

 An alternative way to visualize the natural-angle direction is to imagine the mirrow image of the ghost-ball on the back of the object ball.
 For more info and illustrations, see: "Back-of-the-Ball Aiming," BD, September, 2016.

 How can you tell if your peace-sign is the correct angle?